MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/assignedaccess-csp.md

 Supports Microsoft Edge kiosk mode, which allows Microsoft Edge to be the specified kiosk application.
 For details about configuring Microsoft Edge kiosk mode, see [Create a Windows 10 kiosk that runs Microsoft Edge](https://docs.microsoft.com/windows/configuration/test).

 Allows for configuration of the breakout sequence.
 The breakout sequence specifies the keyboard shortcut that returns a kiosk session to the lock screen.
-By default this is set to ctrl+alt+delete.
+By default the breakout sequence is set to ctrl+alt+delete.
 For details on how to customize a breakout sequence, see [Create a custom breakout sequence for a kiosk](https://docs.microsoft.com/windows/configuration/test).

 > [!Note]
 > In Windows 10, version 1803 the Configuration node introduces single app kiosk profile to replace KioskModeApp CSP node.
 KioskModeApp node will be deprecated soon, so you should use the single app kiosk profile in config xml for Configuration node to configure public-facing single app Kiosk.